rev-net/memo/memo.md

 - **Grants and donations:** No tokenized monetization strategy, just builders and investors with an expectation that their value creation, if done openly, will be retroactively rewarded by altruists who directly benefited from the outcomes.
 - **No progress:** Take investments and fees to a centralized wallet to operate from just like traditional capital structures, with no networked benefits from the tools at our disposal apart perhaps from automated vesting, airdrops of meme tokens not actually backed by revenue, or tokenized accounting of its own books.

-We need a better place to put our money.
+We need a better place to put our entrepreneurial capital and use it effectively.
 A revenue-forward growth-oriented solution that is sustainable, reliable, simple, and massively scalable to help every value-creating business with an online growth presence – local and global – realize their potential in the upcoming tokenized economy.

 We think revnets might be it: A win-win-win growth engine for investors, builders, and retail customers of open source and beyond.
 Built by developers who've helped facilitate over $185 million in ETH payments over their past 4 years of experience designing, building, securing, and distributing Ethereum-based tokenization infrastructure.